baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 ### 2. Take Inventory ###

-Taking inventory of my responsibilites and resources at any time helps me narrow down where and when I can go to learn what I hope to learn, as well as where I can be most effective at having a positive impact.
+Taking inventory of my responsibilities and resources at any time helps me narrow down where and when I can go to learn what I hope to learn, as well as where I can be most effective at having a positive impact.

 #### a.
 Responsibilities ####